Hang me the day you find my involvement in corruption of single paisa: Arvind Kejriwal to PM Modi | Politics

 Kejriwal was speaking after dedicating 80 'Aam Aadmi Clinics' to the people of Punjab at an event here.

+Now, a total of 580 'Aam Aadmi Clinics' have become operational in the state to provide free and quality healthcare services to the people, said Kejriwal.

-''I want tell Modi ji,'' the Delhi CM said, ''Prime Minister ji, if Kejriwal is corrupt, there is no one honest in this world.
-I want to tell him that the day you find corruption of a single paisa against Kejriwal, hang me publicly.'' ''But stop this 'roz-roz ki nautanki and tamasha (drama),'' Kejriwal said, attacking the Modi government.
+The AAP supremo was on April 16 questioned by the CBI in connection with the Delhi's now scrapped excise policy in which his former deputy Manish Sisodia is already in jail.
+The agency had summoned Kejriwal as a witness. ''I want tell Modi ji,'' the Delhi CM said, ''Prime Minister ji, if Kejriwal is corrupt, there is no one honest in this world.
+I want to tell you that the day you find corruption of a single paisa against Kejriwal, hang me publicly.'' ''But stop this 'roz-roz ki nautanki and tamasha' (everyday drama),'' Kejriwal said.

+He said AAP leaders Sisodia and Satyendar Jain were arrested not because they indulged in corruption, but because ''(the BJP's) objective was to stop their good work''.

+''It is not a coincidence that our health minister and education minister have been jailed,'' said Kejriwal. ''The AAP government has done great work in health and education sectors.'' ''The issue is not of corruption, but to stop the AAP from doing its good work, and entangle them (in cases),'' Kejriwal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)